How short stories can open the door to publishing

 To take this path, of course, you have to write a really good story.
 And then you have to write a few more good stories, enough to make a collection.

-Michelle Richmond is the author of two story collections, The Girl in the Fall-Away Dress and Hum, as well as four novels, including the New York Times bestseller The Year of Fog.
-Her new novel will be published this summer by Bantam, with translations forthcoming in 26 languages.
-Follow this publication to get Michelle’s monthly writing and publishing newsletter.
+Michelle Richmond is the author of two story collections, The Girl in the Fall-Away Dress and Hum, as well as five novels, including the New York Times bestseller The Year of Fog.
+Her books have been published in 30 languages.
+Follow this publication to get Michelle’s monthly writing and publishing newsletter, or write with Michelle.